-The rules that are governing the WBC International Championships are the same rules that we apply in the WBC World championships.
+The rules governing the WBC International Championships are the same rules we apply in a WBC World Championship.

 One of the most important rules is the following:

-Unification bouts to be held ONLY and exclusively between WBC affiliated titles at the SOLE WBC discretion.
+Unification bouts ONLY and exclusively between WBC affiliated Committees at the SOLE WBC discretion.

-This rule is to be applied in all WBC International Championship bouts
+This rule is applied in all WBC International Championships

 The first country to promote a WBC International Championship was Thailand, on 10th December 1986, when mexican Raul Valdez stopped in four rounds Rocky Chitalada to win the bantamweight belt in Bangkok.

 Since then, we have set out to many wonderful lands and staged out sensational fights, plus promotional activity.
 The WBC flag has fluttered all around the world, it has been raised in many wonderful sites and in several new venues.
 What beneficts have the WBC International Championships brought to the world and how has it helped boxing ?

 How have fighters who are the leaders of our great sport benefited ?